Eribakova/CS5010/README.md

 We downloaded 25 monthly data files from February 2019 to March 2021, the most recent file available.
 Each record is a trip from a starting kiosk, or station, to an end station.
 Data fields include starting and ending station address, a date-timestamp (year-month-day-hour-minute-second) and the type of renter, e.g., casual or membership.
 In the most recent part of the dataset, longitude and latitude data for bike stations was also provided.

 Public health data provided helpful context for understanding bikesharing trends.
-We obtained epidemological data from https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr.
+We obtained epidemiological data from https://data.virginia.gov/Government/VDH-COVID-19-PublicUseDataset-Cases/bre9-aqqr.
 The dataset provided information on hospitalizations and mortality rates by region in DC metropolitan area.
 These data were merged in with the bikeshare data to complete our file.

 ## Data Pipeline

-The Python code for preprocessing and cleaning is in the file datacleaning.ipynb.
+The Python code for preprocessing and cleaning is in the file Datacleaning_Final.ipynb.

 ### Preprocessing

 In order to concatenate the 25 monthly bike share files into a single data set, we assessed if there were inconsistencies in the structure of the files over time.
 We found that column headings and formats differed for files before and after May 2020.
-In most cases, however, the file format differences were not signiificant.
+In most cases, however, the file format differences were not significant.
 We ran each monthly dataframe through a for-loop to standardize headings, which allowed the files to be concatenated, resulting in a file of over 5.5M records.
 Once we standardized our data, we merged in daily COVID case counts by matching dates.

 #### Figure 1.
 Standardizing column headings
 ![image](https://user-images.githubusercontent.com/70774260/117550168-ccfa8b80-b00c-11eb-9731-bbc6930c5a46.png)